architecture-building-systems/CityEnergyAnalyst/docs/known-issues.rst

 ----

-There are a number of known `bugs <https://github.com/architecture-building-systems/CityEnergyAnalyst/labels/bug>`__ which are have been identified and are being rectified.
+There are a number of known `bugs <https://github.com/architecture-building-systems/CityEnergyAnalyst/labels/bug>`__ which have been identified and are being rectified.

 Report a new issue
 ------------------